jmcguigan10/Dodo/README.md

 # Dodo: Residual-on-Box3D ML Closure for Fast Neutrino Flavor Instability

 This repo trains a machine-learning closure for fast neutrino flavor instability (FFI) using **Emu** local QKE simulations and a **Box3D** analytic baseline.
-The model learns only the **residual correction** on top of Box3D rather than the full closure.
+The model learns only the **residual correction** on top of Box3D rather than the full closure

 High‑level mapping at each spacetime point: